mdvanes/polygram/BLOG.md

 ... also still have to try Thunk for the async calls ...

-Does such a Gist works in Jekyll? https://github.com/jekyll/jekyll-gist
+Does such a Gist works in Jekyll?
+Result: Flawlessly, even in this old version! https://github.com/jekyll/jekyll-gist
 <script src="https://gist.github.com/robdodson/4270ff2dbd0852b34ad849e723bc4592.js"></script>